 The M1 and M2 Carbine

 The M1 Carbine became one of the defining American small arms of World War II and the Korean War.
-It was light, handy, and useful for troops who needed more capability than a pistol but less weight than a full battle rifle.
-The later M2 added selective-fire capability.
+It was not intended to replace the M1 Garand as a main battle rifle.
+It was meant to give officers, support troops, radiomen, artillery crews, drivers, and other personnel more capability than a pistol without the weight and length of a full rifle.

 ModelCollector Note

-M1 CarbineLightweight WWII/Korean War collectible with many maker variations.
+M1 CarbineLightweight WWII/Korean War collectible with many maker variations, rebuild marks, and part changes.

 M2 CarbineSelective-fire development with important legal and collector distinctions.

-M4 CarbineModern military carbine concept tied to the M16 family.
+M4 CarbineModern military carbine concept tied to the M16 family and close-quarters doctrine.

 Modern Carbines and Collector Interest